teamcapybara/capybara/README.md

   since we're not using Rails' integration testing.

 * Freezing time: It's common practice to mock out the Time so that features that depend on the current Date work as expected.
-This can be problematic, since Capybara's Ajax timing uses the system time, resulting in Capybara never timing out and just hanging when a failure occurs.
+This can be problematic on ruby/platform combinations that don't support access to a monotonic process clock, since Capybara's Ajax timing uses the system time, resulting in Capybara never timing out and just hanging when a failure occurs.
 It's still possible to use gems which allow you to travel in time, rather than freeze time.